Neeraj70820/Kaatru-IITM/README.md

 #### Outcome:

 The variables that are significant in predicting the demand for shared bikes (at least 3).
-Here Pearson Correlation is used.
 The variables "atemp", "casual", "registeres" gave high correlation with the target variable.

 #### Note:  cnt is the dependent variable